Sleep Better with Meditation: Unlocking the Secrets to Restful Nights

 Combine It with a Daily Routine

-Just like brushing your teeth or taking a shower, once you develop the habit of doing it every day, it becomes simply second nature.
-One of the best ways to build up a meditation routine, is to tie your daily meditation practice with a particular daily task, such as right before bed, right after you wake up, right before dinner, or right after a shower.
-Since you do these tasks every day, if you get yourself to meditate on cue based on a task you do daily, it will ensure you develop a daily meditation practice.
+Like brushing your teeth or taking a shower, once you develop a habit, it becomes second nature.
+Consider tying your meditation practice to a daily task.
+This could be before bed, after waking, before dinner, or after a shower.
+Since you do these tasks daily, associating meditation with them ensures you develop a consistent practice.

 Find a Community

-If you're serious about a regular meditation practice.
-One of the best things you can do is find a local meditation community.
-This can be in-person through your local meditation centers/studios, or an online one like that one we offer.
-There's a common saying, "You are the average of the five people you spend the most time with".
-Finding a community of people who share your goals, is one of the best ways to accomplish them.
+Look for a local meditation community—whether in-person at meditation centers or studios, or an online one like the one we offer.
+There's a saying: "You are the average of the five people you spend the most time with."
+Finding a community that shares your goals proves invaluable in accomplishing them.

 Comments